• Menu

 image of carousel of happiness

 He would spend 26 years carving and creating more than 50 unique animals, some of which can be ridden.
-Every local knows the story of the carousel and loves to share its story with visitors who come to take a ride on this whimsical menagerie.
+Every local knows the story of the carousel and loves to share it with visitors who come to take a ride on this whimsical menagerie.

 Eat at Local Restaurants